kglock/autonomous-delivery-robots/README.md

 # Autonomous delivery robots
-An overview of the state-of-the-art in autonomous delivery robots
+An overview of the state-of-the-art

 ## Development projects and status